 Monasteries can be found in most European countries and payment is based on donation or fixed price.
 Beds can be private or dormitory-based so there are options for every budget.
 For booking in Italy, in particular, check out MonasteryStays.

 Have you ever considered combining your accommodation with your mode of transportation?
-Many people perceive cruises as a way for old people to travel.
-However, cruises, one of the travel industry’s biggest revenue generators, are for everyone.
-It’s only a matter of choosing the right one.
+Many people perceive cruises as a way for older people to travel.
+However this form of travel is one of the travel industry’s biggest revenue generators, and there are cruises for everyone.
+It’s a matter of choosing the right one.

-If you own property and don’t mind lending it out while you’re away then you could swap your place for someone else’s at your destination.
-There are monetary transactions (as long as you own property) and you can effectively sleep for free all over the world.
+If you own property and don’t mind lending it out while you’re away then you could use a house swapping service to save money.
+Swap your home for someone else’s place at your destination.

 Couchsurfing is one of the oldest sites on this list (founded in 2003) and has helped millions of friendly travelers find somewhere to sleep for the night (or longer).
 ‘Friendly’ is the keyword here as introverts and weirdos will not endear themselves to the host.
 The site uses a rating system to vet guests and hosts.
 Difficult couch surfers will soon find their ratings/feedback statistics somewhat below par.
 Of course, if you like having weirdos sleep on our couch then you know how to find them, and everyone is happy.